semgrep/bento/README.md

 #### Running in CI/CD
 Bento in CI analyzes your entire project, not just the latest commit.
 So that you don’t have to fix all existing issues before making Bento blocking, its `archive` feature allows historical issues to be tracked and ignored during CI.

-To configure Bento so that it returns a non-zero exit code for new issues, rather than all existing issues, first create the archive:
+To use the `archive` feature so Bento returns a non-zero exit code only for new issues, rather than all existing issues, first create the archive:

 ```bash
 $ cd <PROJECT DIRECTORY>